qohat/trying-shapeless/README.md

 # Introduction

-_This repo is only for make some tests using Shapeless library_
+_This repo is only for make some tests using Shapeless library and following the Shapeless Scala Exercises_